roselifeye/SPWidgets_iOS/README.md

 * Calculate Manhattan Distance of an array.
 * Calculate Chebyshev Distance of an array.
 * Calculate Minkowski Distance of an array.

+## CustomNavigationBarItem
+* Set own Text, Text Color, Font, and Position.
+* Set image with Wanted Size and Position.
+* Set own Custom View and Position.

+## SPBaseViewController.
+This is a customized UIViewController with customized navigationbar item, animated message displaying, and alert message.